slyfox1186/ffmpeg-build-script/README.md

 ### Quick install and run

-Open your command line and run (curl needs to be installed):
+Open your command line and run (wget needs to be installed):

 #### With GPL and non-free software, see https://ffmpeg.org/legal.html
 ```bash